Generating Proofs

 nargo new hello_world

 After implementing all the commands given above, you would have created the hello-world example Noir project.
 To learn more about this project you can check out Noir docs.
-Now we will generate proofs using the Noir toolkit for our hellow_world project.
+Now we will generate proofs using the Noir toolkit for our hello_world project.

-file, which will hold our inputs for the hello_world noir circuit.
-Populate the Prover.Toml
+To generate proofs, first we need to create a Prover.toml file, which will hold our inputs for the hello_world noir circuit.
+Populate the Prover.toml file with the inputs given below:

 x = "1"